cscart/docs/en/user_guide/users/vendors/account_balance.rst

    * Select a vendor to request money from.

-   * Specify the amount of money in the primary currency of your store.
+   * Specify the amount of money in the primary currency of your marketplace.

    * Enter a commentary, if necessary.